 Department: Arts and Sciences | Music-JM

-The School of Music, within the College of Arts and Sciences, seeks Students for the Stage Crew to join our team.
+The School of Music, within the College of Arts and Sciences, seeks Student Stage Crew Assistants to join our team.
 The College values diversity and offers a supportive, open and inclusive community.

-Primary Duties — Work as part of a team to provide technical and stagehand support for all School of Music student, faculty and guest performances and related activities.
+• Work as part of a Team to provide technical and stagehand support for all School of Music student, faculty and guest performance events and related activities.

-Experience Preferred — Background with music performance or theater support desired.
+Background with music performance or technical performance support or Recording/Video production desired.
 Additional training opportunities available in live audio, lighting, video production and stage management.

 This position is open for both Federal Work Study and non-work study.
 Ohio State student (Eligible FWS) or Ohio State student (Non-eligible FWS).